Astemes/astemes-lmock/docs/10_Introduction/Introduction.md

 ## Expectations

 The expectation API is designed for readability.
-An expectation is declared using one of the provided API VIs together with a call to the expected VI.
+An expectation is declared using one of the provided API VIs together with a call to the expected Dynamic Dispatch VI.
+The Dynamic Dispatch VI is implemented by the mock class and generated through scripting when creating/updating the mock.
 An example is given below.

 ![Expectation](img/Expectation.png)